asyncapi/website/pages/docs/tutorials/websocket/websocket-request-reply.md

 ## Define schemas

-In an AsyncAPI document, `schemas` are used to represent the format and structure of the defined events.
-In the last tutorial, the `reaction` schema was simplified to just include the `event` payload.
+= In the last tutorial, the `reaction` schema was simplified to just include the `event` payload.
 However, in this instance, you will be elaborating on the schema for the complete request it is anticipated to receive.

 <Remember>
-The sample request and response payloads are extracted from Slack's official documentation available <a href="https://api.slack.com/apis/connections/socket#events">here</a>.
+The sample request and response payloads are extracted from <a href="https://api.slack.com/apis/connections/socket#events">Slack's official documentation</a>.
 </Remember>

-The `acknowledge` schema makes use of the `envelope_id` field in the object you received from the WebSocket represented by the `reaction` schema to send a response back to Slack acknowledging that event has been received.
+The `acknowledge` schema makes use of the `envelope_id` attribute to send a reply back to Slack acknowledging that event has been received.

 ```
   schemas: